Rehab Agency & CORF Resources

 Nancy Beckley & Associates provides start up and continued support for Medicare certified rehab agencies and CORFs.
 We have been involved with over 100 Medicare certified rehab agencies and CORFs in all phases: from start up operations to mock surveys to policy manual development, site analysis, equipment orders, facility layout, Office of Civil Rights compliance, survey & certification appeals, as well as staff and board training.
 More recently we have been assisting providers on mandatory compliance with Section 1557 of the Affordable Care Act and the new and required Emergency Preparedness Condition of Participation.

-Have CORF Questions? – Our Webinar is For You!
+Have CORF or Rehab Agency Questions? – Our Webinar is For You!

-In response to a lot of questions and uncertainly regarding CORFs we now offer a webinar for those interested in starting a CORF or purchasing a CORF. this will get you up to speed quickly on CORF requirements and to assist you in determining if a CORF is the right vehicle for your outpatient therapy clinic.
+In response to a lot of questions and uncertainly regarding CORFs and Rehab Agencies we now offer a custom webinar for those interested in starting a CORF or purchasing a CORF.
+This will get you up to speed quickly on CORF requirements and to assist you in determining if a CORF is the right vehicle for your outpatient therapy clinic.

 Medicare Therapy Provider Types